Personal organization is the process of organizing your life so you can be more efficient with your time and skills.

 LEAVE PLENTY OF TIME FOR SORTING

-It takes longer than you think to sort through personal papers so put the kettle on make some space and don’t commit to any other activities for at least an hour.
+It takes longer than you think to sort through personal papers so put the kettle on making some space and don’t commit to any other activities for at least an hour.

 REMOVE CLUTTER RATHER THAN CREATING EXTRA STORAGE SPACES